 What they need is a story to differentiate themselves from the competition in a meaningful way.

 For instance, one marketer taught a class on writing your LinkedIn profile.
-His sample profile begins with, “How these ordinary 6 people added 5000 qualified prospects to their opt-in lists in 90 days.”
+His own profile begins with, “How these ordinary 6 people added 5000 qualified prospects to their opt-in lists in 90 days.”

-Most people can’t come up with a claim like that.
+Most people can’t come up with a story like that.
 But most of us don’t need to.